 Obviously having your timber casement or sash windows double glazed and weather proofed is fairly crucial because you won’t have the shutters closed all the time but it’s good to know that as the night draws in you’ll have that additional feature.

-In those bygone days of gas lamps shutters used to reach almost to the top of the window, leaving a light gap of about ten inches.
+In the Georgian period of gas or candle lamps shutters used to reach almost to the top of the window, leaving a light gap of about ten inches.
 This isn’t necessary today so we make them to reach up and cover the entire window providing you with complete privacy and added insulation.